Edward Leigh: Early life and career

 Edward Leigh was born on 20 July 1950 in London, the son of a civil servant, Sir Neville Leigh, and his wife Denise née Branch.
 Sir Neville served in RAF intelligence during World War Two and was Clerk to the Privy Council between 1974 and 1984.
 The Leigh family hails from the Cheshire landed gentry family of West Hall, High Legh, descendants of the Egertons, earls of Bridgewater.

 Leigh is a descendant of the family of the Roman Catholic martyr, blessed Richard Leigh who was hanged at Tyburn during the Reformation in 1588 for being a Catholic priest, and beatified by Pope Pius XI in 1929.

-His maternal grandfather, colonel Cyril Denzil Branc, was a nephew of Nikolai Golitsyn, the last Prime Minister of Imperial Russia.
+His maternal grandfather, colonel Cyril Denzil Branch, was a nephew of Nikolai Golitsyn, the last Prime Minister of Imperial Russia.

-Leigh was privately educated at the Oratory School and the Lycée Français Charles de Gaulle, before going up to University College, Durham, where he read history (BA) and was elected President of the Durham Union Society.

-After graduating Leigh was called to the Bar at the Inner Temple and practised in arbitration and criminal law at Goldsmith Chambers (a barristers' chambers), then elected a Fellow of the Chartered Institute of Arbitrators (FCIArb).
+Leigh was privately educated at The Oratory School and the Lycée Français Charles de Gaulle, before studying history at University College, Durham, graduating in 1972.
+While at Durham, he served as president of the Durham Union Society and chairman of the university Conservative association.After graduating Leigh was called to the Bar at the Inner Temple and practised in arbitration and criminal law at Goldsmith Chambers (a barristers' chambers), then elected a Fellow of the Chartered Institute of Arbitrators (FCIArb).
 He also served as an Army Reservist Trooper in the Honourable Artillery Company.

 Leigh worked in the private office of Margaret Thatcher from 1976 to 1977 as a political secretary when she was Leader of the Opposition.
 Elected as a Councillor on Richmond Borough Council in 1974, Leigh was then elected to the Greater London Council, representing Richmond, from 1977 to 1981.
 He lost his GLC seat to the Liberal candidate, Adrian Slade by 115 votes.